stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “We'll sit with the boy tonight, of course,” said Havelock.
 “The nightmares seem to be at the core of it.”

-“Have you any idea...”
-She stopped, considering her words.
-“Is it... is it a demon?
+“Have you any idea…” She stopped, considering her words.
+“Is it… is it a demon?
 Is my poor baby possessed?”

 Her face twisted.
 It was clear she hated discussing the supernatural, but that she had to ask.
 She had to know.
 It was not an unfamiliar attitude.